bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Method details

-\section{Dataset preprocessing}
+\subsection{Dataset preprocessing}

 Chromatin contact files were downloaded from the 4DN consortium data portal~\cite{noauthor_4dn_2024}, and log-observed-over-expected Hi-C maps were extracted from these files using the \textit{hic-straw}~\cite{durand_juicebox_2016} Python toolkit.
+We have processed each arm of each chromosome separately, with the exception of the very short $p$ arms of the acrocentric chromosomes 13,14, 15, 21 and 22.
 To remove anomalously low reads from the Hi-C maps, we remove all rows and columns where the average value of the normalized Hi-C matrix has a modified Z-score smaller than $-3.0$.

 ChIP-seq tracks for the input covariates were downloaded from the ENCODE Project database~\cite{noauthor_encode_2024}, and from these epigenetic data was extracted using the \textit{pyBigWiG}~\cite{noauthor_deeptoolspybigwig_2024} Python toolkit.
 These tracks were then denoised using a standard lowpass order one Butterworth filter with critical frequency = 0.5 and normalized with a standard scaler.